mohamadhasansalmaaniyaan72/Exchange/README.md

  </strong>
 </p>

-This is a program for managing stock and cryptocurrency accounting.
+<p>This is a program for managing stock and cryptocurrency accounting.
 The program can manage your stock exchange and cryptocurrency buy/sell activities and calculate your profits and losses.
-A new feature added to the app is saving personal passwords for apps.

-⭐️🛑This project is operating independently and is currently in development.🛑⭐️
+A new feature added to the app is saving personal passwords for apps. </p> <p>⭐️🛑This project operates independently and is currently under development.🛑⭐️</p>

-To make a purchase, enter this invitation code: 1000000001
+<p>To make a purchase, enter this invitation code: <strong>1000000001</strong></p> <p>Recommended System: <strong>Windows(Vindoz) 8.0 or higher</strong></p>

-Recommended System: Windows 8.1 or higher

 Before running the program, please install the following prerequisite.
 This program uses .NET Core to run:

-If you have any problems, send a message to the email in the app or write your message in the links provided.
+<p>If you have any problems, send a message to the email in the app or write your message in the links provided.</p>

-<strong>Currently, the validity period of each energy is 6 months.
-Amount per time period: 700TRX </strong>
+<p><strong>Currently, the validity period of each energy is 6 months.
+Amount per time period: 700TRX </strong></p>

 <table>
  <tr>